afaqahmad127/afaqahmad127/README.md

 My name is Afaq Ahmad a Senior Full Stack Software Engineer having more than 4 years hands on experience.

-- 🌱 I try to code and keep learning about new features.
+- 🌱 I try to code and keep learning about new features and tech skills.

 - 💬 Ask me about **Python, Java, JavaScript, React JS, Node Js, Django, MongoDB, and the Data Structures.**